DeviPrasad/tls13c/book/handshake.md

 $$
     {\chi = derive\_handshake\_traffic\_secrets(\rho)}
 $$

-Thanks to the ingenuity of mathematicians and modern cryptographers, the client ends up with the exact same $\rho$ and $\chi$ as the server.
+Thanks to some neat elliptic-curve math, the client ends up with the exact same $\rho$ and $\chi$ as the server.
+The $\chi$ component is what the TLS spec calls `server_handshake_traffic_secret`.

-By now, the client has complete information about the ciphersuite and traffic secrets required for secure and authenticated communication.
-Thus, it creates a fresh environment from the derived components:
+By the end of this message exchange, the client is equipped to exchange encrypted and authenticated messages with the server.
+Therefore, the client initializes its session with the message context, session ciphersuite, and the traffic secrets:

 $$
-    { E^{auth}_c = (h^c\cdot h^s, \, \chi, \, \tau) }
+    { E^{auth}_c = (h^c\cdot h^s, \, \tau, \, \chi) }
 $$

-### ClientHello
+Note that the message context is merely a concatenation of *plaintext slices* of ClientHello and ServerHello.
+The plaintext slices start from the sixth byte (offset 5 in the zero-based index).
+The first five bytes of ClientHello and ServerHello are data layer record headers.
+This is clearly shown in the two diagrams below.
+Record layer headers have a gray background while the plaintext fragments are shown in the clear.

+**ClientHello**
 ![client_hello_layout](./images/client_hello_layout.jpg)

-### ServerHello
+**ServerHello**
 ![server_hello_layout](./images/server_hello_layout.jpg)

+#### Encrypted Extensions
+As a part of handshake, the server is required to send the EncryptedExtensions message immediately after the ServerHello message ([section 4.3.1, page 60 of TLS](#xref-tls1.3-enc-ext)).
+This is the first encrypted message in the traffic.
+The server  encrypted using the key tucked in the $\Chi$ component of the session

-### Authentication
+### Authentication Phase
-indicates that server authentication uses three messages: Certificate, CertificateVerify, and Finished.
+In 1-RTT handshake, the server sends out the following three messages: `Certificate`, `Certificate Verify`, and `Finished`.
+These three messages constitute server authentication, certificate signing key confirmation, and ensuring handshake integrity, respectively.
+The client *has to processes* these messages in the same sequence.
+Each message carries incremental information necessary to verify the authenticity as well as the integrity of the previous messages.
+We can summarize the information contained in each of these messages, and the actions client is required to carry out while processing these messages.

+First, the `Certificate` message contains server's (non-empty) certificate chain.
+It is mandatory for servers to provide a list of X.509 certificates.
+Recall that the `server_name` extension in `ClientHello` identifies a server endpoint.
+The first certificate in the chain represents the endpoint identified by `server_name`.
+(Recall also that `sn` argument in [ClientHello](#xref-client-hello-spec) stands for `server_name`).
+The first certificate in the list, therefore, contains a public key to be used to verify the contents of the immediately following `CertificateVerify` message.

+Second, the `Certificate Verify`

 ### Protecting Confidentiality, Integrity, and Authenticity of TLS traffic